Do you have experience with web design? Have you made your first dollar with your skills?

 You’ll also want to look for people with shared values or interests.
-Doing so can make a cold introduction easier when you have something in common.
+Doing so can make a cold email or call easier when you have something in common.

 It’s not possible to know about someone for real until you get to work.
-After 3-5 projects with various personalities, you’ll begin to identify traits of the good & bad clients, so you become better at selecting them in the future.
+After building 3-5 websites with various personalities, you’ll begin to identify traits of good clients & bad ones, so you become better at selecting them in the future.

 The most powerful way to capture the attention of a potential client is by showing them results you’ve got for a similar business.
 That’s why you can gain traction faster by working within one industry.